tezedge/tezedge-debugger/README.md

 ## Build from sources

-The Ubuntu 21.04 is preferable to run this software, because it has kernel 5.11.0.
+It is preferable to use Ubuntu 21.04 to run this software since it has kernel 5.11.0.
-If you are running another os with older kernel, you need to update the kernel.
+If you are running another OS with an older kernel, you need to update the kernel.

 ### Prepare system dependencies